Skip to main content

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Dogs do many adorable things.
-But they’re also pretty weird and can do some embarrassing (and seriously disgusting) things.
+Dogs do many adorable things — butt scooting is not one of them.
 However, as off-putting as it might be, dogs are usually just carrying out very instinctive animal behaviors.
 Dogs are dogs at the end of the day.
 Understanding why dogs do particular behaviors, like butt scooting, will make it easier to know what weird behavior is actually pretty normal and what is not.

 So, why do dogs scoot their butts on the floor?

 Dogs scoot in almost all cases because something is irritating their anus.
 The causes range from something as simple as an itch to more serious issues such as worms, wounds, or tumors.
-It is well worth taking note of how often your dog does this, as a trip to the vet may be necessary to address a medical issue.
+It is important to take your dog to the vet to rule out any medical causes and to treat any underlying conditions.
+There are also a few things you can do at home to help prevent your dog from scooting, such as keeping their anal area clean and free of debris.

-You might not know that your dog has anal glands just inside the rectum.
+It could be an issue with your dog’s anal glands: You might not know that your dog has them just inside the rectum.
 These glands secrete a liquid with unique scent characters that identify one dog from another and provide other information.
 When dogs greet each other, they are sniffing these glands.
-Unfortunately, it’s these glands that can often cause an issue.
+Unfortunately, it’s these glands that can often cause a problem.

 One common cause of continuous scooting is a problem with your dog’s anal sacs.
 If you can smell a foul odor coming from this region or see bleeding, this generally indicates that the anal glands are impacted or infected, and you should visit your vet.
 Some dogs need to have their anal sacs drained regularly.
 If these glands get blocked, the secretion is unable to be expressed.
 Once squeezed, the impact on your dog’s scooting is immediate.